ouspg/SecurityEngineering/Week1_Topic/README.md

 ### Task 4: Security Audit

 In the previous tasks we tried to map out our precious data and security of our machines.
 Now we can perform a couple of tests to see if we find any anomalies or unsecured data.
+We also deploy a Security Information and Event Management software to monitor and analyze systems.

 ### Task 4A: Network scan